Shef-AIRE/aire-hugo-research-group/content/authors/pete-metherall/_index.md

 ---
 # Display name
-title: Pete Metheralll
+title: Pete Metherall

 # Username (this should match the folder name)
 authors:
-- petee-metheralll
+- pete-metherall

 # Is this the primary user of the site?
 superuser: false